Waiting Room (song): Composition

-The early versions of the song were described as being slower and "dirge"-like, whilst the definitive version has an "andante moderato" ("walking" to "moderate") tempo of 92 BPM.
+The early versions of the song were described as being slower and "dirge"-like, while the definitive version has an "andante moderato" ("walking" to "moderate") tempo of 92 BPM.
 With a time signature of 4/4, the song is performed in the key of D♭ minor.

 Stylistically, Andy Kellman of AllMusic noted the song's "relentless ska/reggae-inflicted drive", calling its sudden "drop into silence that occurs at the 22-second mark" attention-grabbing.
 Joe Lally's bass riff on the song has been described as "circular", funk-influenced and "catchy".
 Merely a backing vocalist at this point in the band, Guy Picciotto's contributions to the song have earned comparisons to that of Flavor Flav of Public Enemy, in that he acts as a "foil" to MacKaye.
 The song's "tense [...] verses explode into a heavy metallic chorus" in a way reminiscent of an "impatient call to action" even though thematically, the song "is about carefully getting one's ducks in a row".